WaylandM/aspi/doc/examples.md

 |8	|75	|106	|5.33565902667606	|0.0208934391588535	|0.041786878317707	|0.125360634953121|
 |9	|157	|187	|2.6196055353284	|0.10555067699548	|0.150786681422114	|0.422202707981918|
 |10	|178	|108	|17.3081604541468	|0.0000317819069131459	|0.00015890953456573	|0.000286037162218313|

+If we choose an FDR (Benjamini and Hochberg) corrected p-value of 0.05 as our significance threshold, we find five of ten hosts have asymmetric distributions of parasites.
+Of these five, three show a left bias and two a right bias.
+This is an example of inconsistent bias.